Genio 510 EVK Demo Requirements

 They both use the GPU to render content, but they have different approaches to creating their graphic windows.

-Display a rotating cube
+Display a Rotating Cube

-This is a simple GLES program demonstrating how to drive bare metal graphics without a compositor (Wayland), using DRM/KMS (kernel mode setting), GBM (graphics buffer manager), and EGL for rendering content using OpenGL ES.
+This is a simple GLES program demonstrating how to drive bare metal graphics without a compositor (Wayland), using DRM/KMS, GBM, and EGL for rendering content using OpenGL ES.

-After having typed CTRL+C from the above step, you should see only the simple desktop window which shows the date and time in the upper right hand corner.
+from the above step, you should see only the simple desktop window which shows the date and time in the upper right hand corner.
 This desktop graphic is being driven by the Weston service.
 In this demo, we will display a rotating cube by running the kmscube

 command.
 However kmscube